clux/magic-forest/README.md

 It performs decently for having compiled strict typing, but nothing to be particularly impressed by.

 The `distinct` method on `ArrayBuffer` appears to be the only way to deduplicate.
 Sorting first just slows it down.
 Aey implemented ordering appears not to be used, so a sensible default is probably derived from the case class instruction.

+#### Kotlin
+Fundamentally equivalent semantically to the Scala solution, but performs 3x better.

+Equality and a print implementation is auto-derived for a `data class` so there's fundamentally little to do.
+You would think that this makes it a good 1-1 relation with Scala's `case class` statements, but performance wise, I guess not.

+There's a lot of very specific object orientation based syntax in the language that weirds me aout a bit, and and the collection constructors feels inconsistent between each other, but the language generally reads very nicely.

 #### Go
 Relatively straight-forward implementation straightened out by [@jas2701](https://github.com/jas2701).
 Converts into set equivalents (maps with comparable keys) near the end rather than using a sort dedup and probably suffers a bit for it.